ahtngl/project_2209/README.md

 ### Collaboration

-This project is funded by Scientific and Technological Research Council of Turkey (TÜBİTAK) - 2209 A project support programme
+This project is funded by Scientific and Technological Research Council of Turkey (TÜBİTAK) 2209-A project support programme

 	https://tubitak.gov.tr/en/scholarships/degree-associate-degree/scholarship-programs/2209-research-project-support-programme-undergraduate-students